The Orchard (building)

 The Orchard is a residential skyscraper located at 2748 Jackson Avenue in the Long Island City neighborhood of Queens, New York City.
 At 823 ft tall, The Orchard is the tallest building in Queens, as well as the second-tallest building in New York City outside of Manhattan, behind the 1066 ft Brooklyn Tower.
-The building, designed by Perkins Eastman and developed by BLDG Management, broke ground in 2022 and is expected to be completed by 2025.
+The building, designed by Perkins Eastman with interiors by McCartan Inc and developed by BLDG Management, broke ground in 2022 and was opened in 2025.

 Description

 The Orchard is located one block from Queens Plaza, occupying a rectangular lot bounded by Jackson Avenue to the north, Orchard Street to the east, and Queens Street to the west.
 The base of the tower consists of a two-story underground parking garage and a multi-story retail podium.
 The 69-story tower rises 823 ft above street level.
 It consists of 824 residential units, of which 200 are designated as affordable.
 The building totals 635,000 sqft of floor area, including 13000 ft2 of retail and 100,000 ft2 of amenity space.
 The amenities include a dog pit, game rooms, theaters, basketball court, swimming pools, and fitness center.
 There is also a 208-space parking garage.

 Lloyd Goldman submitted plans for the building to the New York City Department of Buildings in March 2022.
 The building topped out during July 2024.